-6 min read
+7 min read

 Celebrants

 When it comes to life’s important moments—such as weddings, naming ceremonies, funerals, or end-of-life planning—working with both a celebrant and a will writer can ensure that all aspects of your journey are thoughtfully and legally considered.
 While their roles might seem separate, celebrants and will writers often collaborate effectively to ensure that clients are supported across a variety of life events.
-Here are a few examples of when a client might need the services of both, and how they can work together seamlessly.
+Here are a few examples of when a client might need both services and how they can work together seamlessly.

 The Role of a Celebrant